pavelee/react-deepgram-example/README.md

 ## How it's working?

-To make it work we need proxy to deepgram API.
+Project is built from two parts deepgram-proxy and deepgram-react

 ### deepgram-proxy

-First we need some backend to communicate with deepgram API.
+We need some backend to upload audio file and communicate with deepgram API.

-deepgram-proxy is a simple nodejs container with express.js to handler API requests.
+-   deepgram-proxy is a simple nodejs container with express.js to handler API requests.
+-   API allow to upload audio file and return transcript in return
+-   Backend communication with deepgram to secure API key

 ### deepgram-react